Aman1953/100DaysOfCode/Readme.md

 <h5>Day-11</h5>
 <p>Learned about Armstrong Number</p>
 <p>An Armstrong number is one whose sum of digits raised to the power three equals the number itself. </p>

+<h5>Day-12</h5>
+<p>Learned about Floyd's Triangle</p>
+<p>The Floyd's triangle is a right-angled triangle that contains consecutive natural numbers.</p>
+<p>In Floyd's triangle, the number starts with 1 in the top left corner, and then it consecutive filling the defined rows through the numbers. </p>